 Personalized sales strategy

-For the sales and marketing team, it is always important to understand other businesses they are trying to reach.
-Sales personnel need to understand various aspects of a company before pitching them.
+For the sales and marketing team, it is always important to understand other businesses they are trying to reach and be equipped with tools like Salesforce Google Analytics to help sales personnel to understand various aspects of a company before pitching them.
 This includes their annual turnover, sales numbers, trading policies, outsourcing partners, etc.

 BI will make your sales strategies more effective by providing all the data related to the target company’s turnover, future expansion plans, sales numbers, and more.
 This information can help the sales team to be better prepared for their sales pitch.